pingcap/docs/br/backup-and-restore-overview.md

 ## Before you use

-This section describes the prerequisites for using TiDB backup and restore, including the usage tips and compatibility issues.
+This section describes the prerequisites for using TiDB backup and restore, including restrictions, usage tips and compatibility issues.

 ### Restrictions

-PITR:

 - PITR only supports restoring data to **an empty cluster**.
 - PITR only supports cluster-level restore and does not support database-level or table-level restore.